NguyenHieu-24/OOP_BlackJack_Project/README.md

 Select HELP if you don't know the rules

-If you feel ok, click Play button to strat game.
+If you feel ok, click the Play button to start the game.
 ![Image Alt Text](images/img_3.png)

-Click the coin to make bet.
+Click the coin to make a bet.
 ![Image Alt Text](images/img_4.png)

 Select the amount you want and enjoy the game !!!